hunter-teacher-cert/currdev_unit_plan-data-science-analytics/assignment2.md

 ### Eric Liu

+#### Standard: 9-12.CT.2 Collect and evaluate data from multiple sources for use in a computational artifact.

 #### Objective: Students will search a new dataset to analyze.
 Follow up to in-class assignment that sets up the student with data skills.

 SKills: